tpsnugget/toDoList/README.md

 # Interlude between Version 6 and Version 7 is for data types in JS and
 # comparing items and comparing objects

+# Version 7, HTML and the DOM
+#   Added Display ToDos button
+#   Added Toggle All button

+# Interlude between version 7 and version 8 is about the debugger
+# In JS file type debugger;

+# Now starting Version 8